User safety

 5. Follow the steps in the app to set or enter a passcode to turn Restricted Mode on or off.

-Video keyword filters on TikTok allow you to tailor the content in your For You and Following feeds.
+Filter video keywords on TikTok allows you to tailor the content in your For You and Following feeds.

 Note: Certain keywords can't be filtered.